EhsanAghazadeh/Metaphors_in_PLMs/README.md

-# metaphors_dataset
+# paper_scripts_data
-This repo contains several metaphor datasets from different sources.
+This repo contains codes implemented for the submitted paper and also its relevant data.